chughgarvit/EchoUltraDefense/README.md

 - ASR (wake-word) success measurement
 - Phase-1, Phase-2, Phase-3 experimental pipelines
 **Scientific Summary:**
-UltraDefense detects ultrasonic command injection attacks by analyzing high-frequency band energy (>18 kHz) using adaptive percentile thresholding on STFT frames.
+EchoGate detects ultrasonic command injection attacks by analyzing high-frequency band energy (>18 kHz) using adaptive percentile thresholding on STFT frames.
 When an attack is detected, only the malicious region is muted (≈300–400 ms), ensuring zero false rejects, low latency (~64 ms), and no hardware modification.
 The method is fully DSP-only, making it suitable for resource-constrained earbud SoCs.

 ---